SAP-samples/ui5-advanced-exercises-codejam/chapters/06-testing/readme.md

 };
 ```

-### 3. Add `Test.qunit.html`
+### 5. Add `Test.qunit.html` (test suite)

-The testsuite defines a test page to be used to execute the tests declared in that file as well.
-Add a `Test.qunit.html` file into the `test` folde with the following content:
+The test suite defines a test page which is used to execute the tests declared in that file as well.

+➡️ Create a new `codejam.supermarket/uimodule/test/Test.qunit.html` file with the following content:

 ```html
 <!doctype html>